spectralDNS/PresentationsYu/README.md

     python -m ipykernel install --user --name fortran jupyter notebook&

-The last line makes the fortran environment available from Jupyter.
+The line with ipykernel makes the fortran environment available from Jupyter.
 When Jupyter starts you should enable the fortran environment under `Kernel->Change kernel`

 For the shenfun presentations use the shenfunenvironment.yml instead of fortranenviron.yml